Constraining ultra light fermionic dark matter with Milky-Way observations: Milky-Way constraints

-We finish this section by pointing out that in this case, the dark matter halo made of semi-degenerate fermions does not full fill eq. \ref{salucci}.
-This is shown in the right panel of Fig. \ref{Fig4}, where we plot the allowed region for $(m_F, \rho_0)$ that fits the rotational curve of the Milky Way and the values of $m_F$ and $\rho_0$ that satisfies the constant density surface of the galaxies observed in \cite{Donato:2009ab,Gentile:2009bw}.
-As we can see, bot regions are incompatible.
+We finish this section by pointing some virtues of the dark matter halo made of semi-degenerate fermions.
+First, the halo satisfy the scaling property expressed by eq. \ref{salucci}.
+This is shown in the Fig. \ref{Fig4}, where we plot the allowed region for $(m_F, \rho_0)$ that fits the rotational curve of the Milky-Way and the values of $m_F$ and $\rho_0$ that satisfies the constant density surface of the galaxies observed in \cite{Donato:2009ab,Gentile:2009bw}.
+As we can see, bot regions are compatible. { Secondly, the local density of fermionic dark matter agrees with current observations $\rho(r=8~\rm{Kpc})=0.43\pm 0.06 ~\rm{GeV/cm}^3$ \cite{Salucci:2018hqu,deSalas:2020hbh} as we can see in Fig. \ref{fig5}.

+Third: note that we have solved the TOV system for a very simple EOS that model a degenerate gas of fermions.
+The gas is degenerate as long as the temperature of the gas is above the degeneracy pressure.
+The radius where $T=T_{deg}$ implies the radius of the core.
+To illustrate how the energy of the fermion is distributed in the Milky Way halo, we show in {\bf Fig. \ref{Fig6}} the Fermi energy

+where $\rho(r)$ is the dark matter profile obtained by solving the TOV system.
+We can observe that the core of the galaxy consists of degenerate fermions with an almost constant Fermi energy confiming that it is the degeneracy pressure the responsible of the core of the galaxy .